maksgraczyk/Polassis/README.md

 **Unfortunately, direct contributions to the original code (except for contributions made by myself) are not possible due to legal reasons (I would like to avoid any copyright issues).**

 ## Support
 This project is currently frozen.
 Therefore, I provide very limited support.
 I will not answer e-mails with comments about either stable or development versions (except for urgent issues from people with disabilities and copyright/acknowledgement issues: see "Third party resources used").
+I will try to answer any other e-mails within maximum 10 days.
 If you find any bugs or have any suggestions, feel free to report them in "Issues", but I cannot guarantee that I will respond to the reports within reasonable time.

 If you want to get in touch with me directly (remember the above), my address is max.graczyk+polassis@gmail.com.
 Any previous e-mail addresses you might have encountered before (in the outlook.com and polassis.pl domains) are **no longer valid**.